NTD – How to go on living as a “Christian”?

-This is a major reason why the Bible is so big.
-It applies to all the people who have lived throughout history, in their locations and cultures and the issues they faced Romans 15:4.
+The Bible has related to all the people who have lived throughout history, in their different locations and cultures and the issues they faced Romans 15:4.
 The diversity within the whole Bible addresses this.
-As well as laying out God’s requirements, it has many life stories of people who obeyed Him in their difficult life situations Hebrews 11:32-33,34 especially Jesus Christ Himself!
+As well as laying out God’s requirements, it has many life stories of people who obeyed Him in difficult life situations Hebrews 11:32-33,34 especially Jesus Christ Himself!
 Hebrews 12:1,2.
-These accounts often include details of their thoughts and prayers Genesis 6:5, Psalm 94:19, 139:23, Daniel 2:30, Luke 24:38, Romans 2:15, Hebrews 4:12 as well as descriptions of their words and actions.
+These accounts often include details of their thoughts and prayers Genesis 6:5, Psalm 94:19, 139:23, Luke 24:38, Romans 2:15, Hebrews 4:12 as well as descriptions of their words and actions.

 The key thing is to DO what the Bible says, not merely know about it James 1:22.
-This means keeping on “feeding” and stirring up God’s new ways of thinking – and doing them (as well as “starving” and killing off any old bad ways and influences Ephesians 4:21-23).
-The Holy Spirit within will empower us to change – IF we keep choosing to obey Him Romans 8:12-13.
+This means keeping on “feeding” and stirring up God’s new ways of thinking, as well as “starving” and killing off any old bad ways and influences Ephesians 4:21-23.
+Doing all these is sometimes a real struggle!
+The Holy Spirit within will empower us to change – IF we keep choosing to submit to Him Romans 8:12-13.

-This also leads into praying often to God, honouring Him and asking for His help to live in His ways Luke 18:1.
+This also leads into praying often to God, honouring Him and asking for His help to live in His ways Psalm 5:1-3, Luke 18:1.
 As we respond to God wholeheartedly like this, He will be changing us John 15:7-8.
-By showing His own glorious nature, we will be sharing with God in fulfilling His primary purpose!
+We will be showing His own glorious nature, sharing with God in fulfilling His primary purpose!
 2Thessalonians 2:14.

 Obviously this doesn’t “just happen”, but involves self-disciplines, as “disciples” of Jesus Christ.
 It is learning the new ways of living under His leadership – a lifetime project!
 Discipline is not popular, but with God it is always positive, if accepted Hebrews 12:11.
-God is aiming to turn our hearts more towards Him Hebrews 12:5-6.
+God is always aiming to turn our hearts more towards Him Hebrews 12:5-6.

 NTD3 We can’t do this all on our own

-God is perfectly united, as “3-in-1”.
-So likewise we are meant to join in fellowship relationships with other Christians, all committed to Jesus Christ and to each other Galatians 3:28.
+God is love – a perfectly united “trio of persons” – “3-in-1”.
+So likewise we are meant to unite in fellowship relationships with other Christians, all committed to Jesus Christ and to each other Galatians 3:28, Hebrews 10:23-25.
+This avoids “going it alone” as a Christian.
+That is not God’s way, making Christian living much harder and vulnerable to failures.